bolachadomarx/ex_food_truck/README.md

 - **Even though the data is available in CSV format, the San Francisco data platform provides the same information through an API.**
   This means we don't need to work with file import to have this information in our database.

+- **Docker is fast to deploy**
+  Docker was chosen because it is the simplest way to deploy a solution to production.
+Since a database is needed, using Docker eliminates the need for the user to install PostgreSQL, Elixir, and Erlang.

 ### What more could be done?